anatol/booster/docs/manpage.md

  * `rd.luks.options=opt1,opt2` a comma-separated list of LUKS flags.
 Supported options are `discard`, `same-cpu-crypt`, `submit-from-crypt-cpus`, `no-read-workqueue`, `no-write-workqueue`.
     Note that booster also supports LUKS v2 persistent flags stored with the partition metadata.
 Any command-line options are added on top of the persistent flags.
  * `resume=$deviceref` device reference to suspend-to-disk device.
+ * `zfs=$pool/$dataset` specifies what ZFS dataset needs to be used for root partition.
+This option is only used if ZFS config option is enabled.
+If ZFS filesystem is enabled then `root=` boot param is ignored.
  * `booster.log` configures booster init logging.
 It accepts a comma separated list of following values:

    One of the level values (from more verbose to less verbose) - `debug`, `info`, `warning`, `error`.
 If the level is not specified then `info` used by default.